Hampton police searching for attempted robbery, carjacking suspect

 Police learned that a 43-year-old victim was exiting his vehicle when he was approached by an unknown suspect.
 The suspect displayed a knife and demanded the vehicle.

-The victim was assaulted by the suspect with a knife after a brief confrontation.
+The victim was assaulted by the suspect with the knife after a brief confrontation.
 The suspect then fled the scene on foot.

 If you or anyone you know has information on this incident, they are encouraged to contact the Crime Line at 1–888-LOCK-U-UP or submitting a tip through the P3tips.com.